timbornemann/Income-Insight-Engine/README.md

-# Income-Insight-Engine
+# Income Insight Engine
-Income Insight Engine: A streamlined open-source tool for managing personal finances.
-Easily track and visualize your income and expenses, gain insights into your financial habits.

-The project starts in a couple weeks.
+Welcome to the **Income Insight Engine** - your future guide to the world of personal finance.
+Designed as a lightweight open source tool, the Income Insight Engine aims to provide you with a seamless experience when managing your personal finances.
+From simply tracking your income and expenses to visualizing your financial activities, this tool is designed to give you deeper insights into your financial habits.

+## 🚧 Project status: In development 🚧

+The **Income Insight Engine** is currently under development.
+Many of the planned functions and features are full of potential, but are currently still in the development or planning phase.